 Decision-making capacity (hereafter called "capacity") is the ability of the patient to make informed medical decisions.
 It is the provider's task to determine the patient's capacity.3 The definition of capacity varies among jurisdictions, but, in general, capacity describes an individual's ability to make a decision based on personal values and comprehension of the likely consequences of that decision.4,5

 One definition of capacity as it relates to health care is from Illinois law and reads: " 'Decisional capacity' means the ability to understand and appreciate the nature and consequences of a decision regarding medical treatment or forgoing life-sustaining treatment and the ability to reach and communicate an informed decision in the matter as determined by the attending physician."6 The American College of Physicians Ethics Manual describes decision-making capacity as "the ability to receive and express information and to make a choice consonant with that information and one's values."4

-Competence, which is often incorrectly used interchangeably with capacity, is a legal term indicating a ruling by a court that a person is able to manage his or ...
+Competence, which is often incorrectly used interchangeably with capacity, is a legal term indicating a ruling by a court that a person is able to ...